DigitalMerlin/FantasyGroundsLibrary/CampaignSave.md

 - `git init`: initializes git tracking in the directory you are in
 - `git remote add origin` `remote-repository-URL`: Sets the new remote, where `remote-repository-URL` was found above in GitHub.

+### Some security

+The file `campaign.xml` does have your game connection details in it (password).
+It may be smart to not track this file OR just change your game password each time.

+To omit this file from being tracked and stored in the internet:

+`echo "campaign.xml" >> .gitignore`

+This will create a `.gitignore` file that omits `campaign.xml`

+Verfiy it `cat .gitignore`

 ## Save changes

 As your game (or changes) progress, save and push the files remotely.